You are cordially invited...

 The Artist Odyssey Studios, Encinitas, CA

-Viet Film Festival, Orange, CA (Winner of Audience Choice Award)
+Viet Film Festival, Orange, CA (Recipient of Audience Choice Award)

 University of California, Irvine